This specimen ⬇️

 🤔🤨 Wait mate, does that come from one head or all of them?
 I mean you do have plenty of heads to control one body.
 That's rather excessive and prone to... bugs.

-(One head is doing npm install with no lock file.)
-Void, give me strength of none.
-I need to install the blank into mine precious limbs.
+(One head is doing npm install with no manifest file.)
+Void, give me the strength of none.
+Attach a blank node_modules folder onto mine precious limbs.
+Commence!
+(Hits enter.)

 (Other head is chewing rock.)